anr-bmbf-pivot/draft-lenders-dns-cns/draft-lenders-dns-cns.md

 {::boilerplate bcp14-tagged}

-# Constrained Node Considerations {#sec:node-considerations}
+# Constrained Resolver Considerations {#sec:node-considerations}

-Nodes within an constrained networks are only to assumed stub resolvers.
-That means they only query information from an upstream DNS server but MUST NOT distribute any DNS information, received from an upstream DNS server, themselves.
+Nodes within a constrained network that implement DNS are assumed to be stub resolvers {{-dnsterm}}.
+This means they only query information from a recursive DNS resolver and they MUST NOT distribute any DNS information received from an upstream DNS server.

 # DNS Server Consideration

-A DNS server that is aware that the querying node is a node within a constrained network SHOULD resolve a CNAME or PTR record until the originally requested resource record type is reached.
+A DNS server that is aware that the querying node is a node within a constrained network SHOULD resolve a CNAME or PTR record until the resource record type originally requested by the node is reached.
 This reduces the number of message exchanges within a constrained network.

 The DNS server SHOULD send compact answers, i.e., additional or authority sections in the DNS